Satcom silos are breaking down: Operators must be ready for convergence

 New business models are enabled by SatCom/telco convergence but operators need to be ready

-Satellite operators embracing multi-orbit and integrated satellite-terrestrial capabilities are faced with chartering new territory and discovering challenges along the way.
-SpaceTec Partners can support the ecosystem with strategic analysis, technology roadmapping, market and service portfolio strategies and decision-making linked to various key topics:
+However, Satellite operators embracing multi-orbit and integrated satellite-terrestrial capabilities are chartering new territory and discovering challenges along the way.
+Novaspace can support the ecosystem with strategic analysis, technology roadmapping, market and service portfolio strategies and decision-making linked to various key topics:

-• Ensure flexibility: Additionally, end-user devices and terminals need to be capable of supporting these diverse communication technologies.
-Developments of multi-frequency and multi-band antennas, electronically steerable beams, flat-panel technologies and a general trend towards smaller, mass-manufactured (off-the-shelf) components will be a key bottleneck for implementation of fully integrated communications solutions.
+• Ensure flexibility: Devices and terminals must support different communication technologies.
+Multi-frequency and multi-band antennas, steerable beams, flat-panel technologies and smaller, mass-produced components will be crucial for integrated communications solutions.

-• Use spectrum efficiently: Regulators are increasingly focusing on the topic of telco / SatCom convergence (e.g., EU, UK and US directives and frameworks).
-Strategic decisions regarding spectrum utilisation (e.g., satellite vs. cellular frequencies, frequency band depending on considerations around regional constraints, interference & regulatory approval) must be made to optimise network performance and minimise technical, administrative and regulatory obstacles.
+• Use spectrum efficiently: Regulators are increasingly focusing on the topic of telco / SatCom convergence.
+Strategic decisions regarding spectrum utilisation must be made to optimise network performance and minimise technical, administrative and regulatory obstacles.
 Optical communications may well be a crucial part of future strategies, enabling operators to navigate radio frequency spectrum challenges.

-• Integrate technologies: Interoperability and adherence to standards (such as 3GPP) while integrating with terrestrial networks are also essential aspects to consider.
-To ensure fully integrated solutions, key insights with regards to technology, service delivery and customer expectations need to be consolidated from both the telco and the SatCom side, and a common terminology, joint understanding of ultimate objectives and harmonised processes are critical.
+• Integrate technologies: Interoperability and adherence to standards (such as 3GPP) while integrating with terrestrial networks are also essential.
+To ensure fully integrated solutions, key insights need to be consolidated and processes harmonised with regards to technology, service delivery and customer expectations from the telco and the SatCom side.

 • Set competitive service portfolios and pricing: Operators must adapt their service portfolio and pricing strategies to cater to the evolving demands of the market while remaining competitive in the face of increasing convergence.
-Successful pricing will include considerations around current markets and future evolution (e.g., predicted decline of global video broadcasting markets or increasing market reach for high-speed consumer broadband solutions), knowledge about the overall ecosystem and key competitor insights, as well as detailed internal analysis of target markets, geographies and cost for service delivery.
+Successful pricing must include considerations around current markets and future market evolution, knowledge of the overall ecosystem, key competitor insights, detailed internal analysis of target markets, geographies and cost of service delivery.

 In conclusion, the convergence of satellite and terrestrial communications is reshaping the global markets for telecommunications.
 Satellite operators need to address key strategic questions to move beyond individual orbits as silos and embrace integrated solutions that cater to the demands of modern users.
 If implemented successfully, the integration of multi-orbit satellite and terrestrial networks not only ensures seamless service delivery but also provides the foundation for the next generation of communication capabilities, fostering a truly connected world.